 Step 2: Set Your Price By Finding Good Comps

 While people will tell you to have a few realtors come through your home to give you ideas and run some comps for you of other homes in the area, I did not want to do this when I sold my home without a realtor.
 I felt bad taking up anyone’s time if I was not going to be using their services.

 So, when I sell my homes without a realtor, I do my own comps.

-To do this, I use Zillow and look at other homes in my neighborhood, or within about 2 miles of my home to see what they had sold at.
+Prior to Redfin having this tool, I would do my own comps using Zillow.
+There, I could look at other homes in my neighborhood, or within about 2 miles of my home to see what they had sold at.

 When I sold my first home, I knew that the neighborhood just north of me was considered much nicer, and that the neighborhood to the east of me was considered not as nice, so I ruled those two out when I did my comps.